CodeJourneys/registry-data-generator/README.md

 ```

 ### Run in Kubernetes with provided Helm chart
-It's possible to deploy the Docker image generator with the helm chart in [docker-image-generator](docker-image-generator).
+It's possible to deploy the registry data generator with the helm chart in [registry-data-generator](registry-data-generator).

 It's recommended to prepare a custom `values.yaml` file for each scenario with the custom `env` needed.
-See [values-example-1gb.yaml](docker-image-generator/values-example-1gb.yaml) as example.
+See [values-example-1gb.yaml](registry-data-generator/values-example-1gb.yaml) as example.

 **IMPORTANT:** Be aware that the Job is set to run with `privileged: true`
 ```